YOHANMAURIN/Project/Ubisoft_Hackathon/Readme.md

-Exchange SC
+Exchange SC :

-ATTENTION: Before executing the Swap function use the approve function of the Gems Contract(0xe02005819E60b16E3eBaa040df7d3394AF9AC12e), allocate a portion of your funds to this contract.
-(Any help is welcome to not need to do this)
+<br> ATTENTION: Before executing the Swap function use the approve function of the Gems Contract(0xe02005819E60b16E3eBaa040df7d3394AF9AC12e), allocate a portion of your funds to this contract.
+(Any help is welcome to not need to do this)</br>
 Because if we put this "Gemmes(0xe02005819E60b16E3eBaa040df7d3394AF9AC12e).approve(contract_address,value_gemmes);" in swap function this will not allow the contract to spend your tokens.

 Note: In place of burn tokens, it may also be possible to send them to a central entity such as Ubisoft.